Walking and Trekking with Mountain Kingdoms

 As well as satisfying the desire to keep active on holiday, walking tours may have also increased in popularity due to the rise of local walking clubs.
-The British walking charity group, The Ramblers, has a membership of 123,000, for instance.
+The British walking charity group, The Ramblers, has a membership of around 106,000, for instance.
 Breaks that involve walking have also gained momentum due to the many benefits associated with such an activity.
 Not only can a brisk walk provide copious amounts of fresh air, but the health perks are numerous.
-Walking is thought to lower the incidences of many diseases such as heart disease, diabetes, asthma and even some forms of cancer.
+Walking is thought to lower the incidences of many diseases such as heart disease, diabetes, and even some forms of cancer.
 It can help as part of a weight-loss plan and it tones muscles.
-It stimulates and strengthens bones, which can protect a person against osteoporosis as well as prevent arthritis by keeping joints healthy.
 Research has also indicated that it can boost serotonin levels in the brain, which can help to improve your mood and alleviate symptoms of anxiety and depression.

 One of the really positive aspects of engaging in a walking holiday is that you do not need to be a seasoned hiker to participate.
 There are lots of different levels of walks available from gentle ones that are suitable for the complete beginner to more challenging trails for accomplished trekkers.

 Whatever level of ability you may have, the trails or routes on offer will all usually involve interesting and beautiful scenery, whether they are through woodland, open moors, coastal paths, up mountains and down valleys, along canal banks, traversing jungle paths or within towns and cities.
 The diversity of the holidays available with Mountain Kingdoms ensures there will be a walk to suit every taste and ability.